There are many resources available that document best practices for the conservation of historic buildings.

-Dr. Thomas Morrison, of Heritage Standing Inc., is often an invited presenter and organizer of building conservation events.
+Dr. Thomas Morrison of Heritage Standing Inc. is frequently an invited presenter and organizer of building conservation events.

-Dr. Morrison spear headed a TEDx event organized by the Canadian Association of Heritage Professionals.
+Tom spearheaded a TEDx event organized by the Canadian Association of Heritage Professionals.
 The series highlights the role of old buildings in reaching our climate change and economic goals, and more quickly.
-The virtual video series was part of TEDxCountdown, promoting events that provide solutions to the climate change emergency....
+The virtual video series was part of TEDxCountdown, promoting events that provide solutions to the climate change emergency.

 Resources for taking action:

-- The American Secretary of the Interior publishes the Preservation Briefs, which discuss and provide guidance on several common issues in historic building preservation, rehabilitation and restoration.
-A small sampling of topics includes: wooden windows, wood siding, roofing, accessibility, historic masonry and many, many, more.
-A trustworthy and practical resource for owners of historic buildings: https://www.nps.gov/tps/how-to-preserve/briefs.htm
+- The American Secretary of the Interior publishes the Preservation Briefs, which discuss and provide guidance on several common issues in historic building preservation, rehabilitation, and restoration.
+A trustworthy and practical resource for owners of historic buildings, topics include: wooden windows, wood siding, roofing, accessibility, historic masonry and many, many more: https://www.nps.gov/tps/how-to-preserve/briefs.htm

 National heritage funding:

-- Government of Canada: Enabling Accessibility Fund for small projects component: https://www.canada.ca/en/employment-social-development/services/funding/enabling-accessibility-fund-small-projects.html
+- Government of Canada: Enabling Accessibility Fund for small projects component.
+Applications accepted yearly: https://www.canada.ca/en/employment-social-development/services/funding/enabling-accessibility-fund-small-projects.html

 National organizations that support the conservation of historic buildings: